Care Sheet: Springtails (Collembolla)

 The name springtail comes from a tail like appendage that is seen in most species, called the furcula.
 The furcula snaps against the substrate to spring the springtail into the air as a defense mechanism.

 Temperate springtails are sometimes seen as a pest in homes where there is a lot of moisture, such as in bathrooms and kitchens.
-They do not cause any damage or harm, but indicate a moisture and mould problem.
+They do not cause any damage or harm, but indicate a moisture and mould problem in the home.

 Springtails can breed prolifically in ideal conditions, though may take several weeks to have a noticeable population growth in a newly started culture.
 Due to their tiny size, they cannot be easily sexed- though it is not important to breeding them as long as there is a sizable group.